 - Lost key (not keycard): 7

 - Academy Event: 4

 The failure to meet other obligations (e.g. handing in a required form, returning equipment, reporting for a work assignment, etc.) may also result in the assignment of APs.
-Additional Accountability Points may be assigned at the discretion of faculty and staff, who are encouraged to address students directly about expectations for behavior.
+Additional Accountability Points may be assigned at the discretion of employees, who are encouraged to address students directly about expectations for behavior.

 Students, advisors, and faculty residents (including associates) are notified when APs are assigned.
-Students are allowed three class days to contest APs with their Class Dean.
+Students are allowed three class days to contest APs with their Class Deans.

 Repeated or excessive accumulation of APs may be treated as a violation of a major school rule and escalated to the Disciplinary Committee for response.

 APs are totaled daily.
 At the end of each term AP totals are reset to zero; sanctions, however, carry over to the succeeding term when appropriate.

 Level I — 12-16 APs per term for non-seniors — 17-21 APs for seniors

 Students who reach Level I sanctions are required to attend study hall on Friday from 7:30-10:30 pm for two consecutive weekends.
 Parents/Guardians receive a copy of the Level I sanction memorandum.